a1v0/a1v0.de/draft-articles/servicenow-clone-guide.md

 ### Before you do anything else

+#### Set up clone users in target instances

+- create web-service only user in each instance to be cloned, called e.g. clone_admin.
+- user needs admin and clone_admin role
+- set up a password
+- link that instance to PROD by creating a clone profile record (see next step)

+#### Set up clone profile

+#### Populate clone profile with preservers and exclusions

 > explain creation of a clone profile, as well as the unusual/comfusing related lists etc. Make it really obvious what needs to be done and how to do it.
 >
 > explain creation of a clone profile, as well as the unusual/comfusing related lists etc. Make it really obvious what needs to be done and how to do it.